oVirt/ovirt-site/source/release/3.4.4/index.html.md

  - Adding networks to an Iscsi Bond will remove all the other existing networks in this IscsiBond and replace them with the new added network
  - Fix operations of add,remove and list for StorageConnections in iSCSI Bond
  - RHEVM Backend : VM can be removed while in other state than down, like migrating and powering off
+ - Default storage type is not Shared/local in rhevm-setup
+ - CVE-2014-3573 ovirt-engine-backend: oVirt Engine: XML eXternal Entity (XXE) flaw in backend module
+ - Automatic provisioning ignores db password supplied in answer file
+ - [Network label] RHEV does not allow adding label for a network being used by VMs
+ - SNMP trap notification has missing sysUptime field

 ### oVirt Log Collector